minhaj57sorder/link-sharing-app/README.md

 database link is included in .env.example so no need to configure local database

 ### Install Dependency for backend
-open your terminal and go to link-sharing-app directory
+First of all you need to install nodejs then open your terminal and go to link-sharing-app directory
 ```
 npm install
 ```